 Your Plugin and Theme Relationship

 Now the other piece to consider.
 Will your new theme play well with your eCommerce plugin.
 From experience, I have found that with both WooCommerce and EDD, most themes work very well out-of-the-box together.
 I am a huge Genesis framework fan, and you will need to add a plugin for WooCommerce and Genesis to work on most all themes.
-(But I have word that will be changing soon in the near future.)
-So there could be a small chance you might have something go wonky there.

 Now with WooCommerce, as I explained regarding Genesis, you will get a message if your theme doesn’t support WooCommerce.
 This can be a slight or major problem, depending on the theme.
 But even then, as long as you still have that eCommerce plugin installed, all of your products will rest nicely in the database and return once you have things straightened out.